High Street, Newton Poppleford, Sidmouth, East Devon, Devon, EX10 0DU

 The name ‘Newton Poppleford’ is derived from its geographical location: the new town by the pebble ford (over the River Otter).
-Similarly, Harpford was located at the ford over the small River Harp. the area is superb for walking and criss-crossed with many footpaths.
+Similarly, Harpford was located at the ford over the small River Harp.
+The area is superb for walking with a myriad of footpaths.

 Within the village is a post office and store , along with a fish and chip shop and Chinese takeaway.
 There is a bus stop on the High Street, and you can use a regular bus service to take you to Sidmouth, Seaton, Beer, Exeter, Lyme Regis and also the famous Sidmouth Donkey Sanctuary.

-To book this unique cottage please contact Audrey by email on
+To book this unique cottage and find availability please contact Audrey by email on

 email@example.com or on 01684 310046

-Weekly Prices and Availability ( starting Saturday ) 1 small well behaved dog welcome £30 weekly NO SMOKING
+Daily Prices 1 small well behaved dog welcome £25 weekly NO SMOKING.
+Minimum 5 nights.